Dhimitër Orgocka: Personal life

+Orgocka died from a cerebral hemorrhage, on 1 January 2021, at the age of 84.

 Working career

-Orgocka started to work as a director right after school in the Andon Zako Çajupi theater of Korçë, in which he has directed around 100 premières.
+Orgocka started to work as a director right after school in the Andon Zako Çajupi theater of Korçë, in which he directed around 100 premières.

 His first role as an actor was that of Gjergj in the "Great Love" (Dashuria e madhe) drama from Fatmir Gjata, whereas his first work as a director was that of "The house on the lane" (Shtëpia në rrugicë) from Teodor Laço.
-He has also acted in movies such as in "The Gramaphone General" (Gjeneral gramafoni), and "Nothing can be forgotten" (Asgjë nuk harrohet).
+He also acted in movies such as in "The Gramaphone General" (Gjeneral gramafoni), and "Nothing can be forgotten" (Asgjë nuk harrohet).

 Awards

 He was a recipient of the following national and international awards: